STiXzoOR/Toshiba-Satellite-S50B-macOS-OpenCore/README.md

-# Toshiba Satellite S50B-N-15 macOS - OpenCore
+# [WIP] Toshiba Satellite S50B-N-15 macOS - OpenCore

 This repository contains scripts and ACPI patches for Toshiba Satellite S50B-N-15 (maybe and some others in the same series) to get macOS installed and running.